FOG DELAY ALERT- Due to the heavy fog overnight, all cruise ships are delayed.

 What future projects are coming up to bid on?

 A list of future capital projects is provided under this page.
-Additionally, future projects are posted at the end of every board meeting and is included on the board writeups which is available HERE (Need to link to the board meeting web page link)
+Additionally, future projects are posted at the end of every board meeting and is included on the board writeups which is available HERE.

 Who is responsible for repairs to building, roads and other infrastructure?